Microbiome: Better Predictor of Long-Term Health Than Your Genes

 Scientific Director, Essential Formulas

-Which is a better predictor of your long-term health and your risk of dying your genes or microbiome?
-This article aims to review two recent studies that address this issue.
+The gut microbiome is increasingly being recognized as a key factor in the aging process.
+This has raised the question, which is a better predictor of your long-term health and your risk of developing age-related diseases, your genes or microbiome?
+This article will review the exciting results from two large studies that address this issue.

 The Human Genome Project revealed that humans contain approximately 2,000 genes.
-Subsequently, results from the Human Microbiome Project showed that around 1,000 different species of bacteria reside in and on humans, which collectively comprise about 3.3 million unique genes.
-Consequently, the human genome is frequently referred to as our “second genome.”
+Subsequently, results from the Human Microbiome Project reported that around 1,000 different species of bacteria reside in and on humans, which collectively contain about 3.3 million unique genes.
+Consequently, the human microbiome is frequently referred to as our “second genome.”

 The enormous predominance of microbial genes compared to the number of our human genes has stimulated research to discover which genome, human or bacterial, has the most significant influence on health and longevity.
 The results may surprise you.

-STUDY #1: Taxonomic Signatures of Long-Term Mortality Risk in Human Gut Microbiota.i
+STUDY #1: Taxonomic Signatures of Long-Term Mortality Risk in Human Gut Microbiota.

 In 1972, the Health Department in Finland began collecting data on thousands of people utilizing surveys and health exams to assess lifestyle factors and the risk for chronic diseases.
-The surveys and health exams were repeated every five years from 1972 to 2012.
+The surveys and health exams were repeated every five years for 40 years, from 1972 to 2012.i

 In 2002, the subjects also donated stool samples sequenced 15 years later.
 Scientists analyzed the microbiome from the stool samples of 35,499 participants and compared it with their human genome/DNA.
 They also analyzed blood samples from 21,087 participants between the ages of 25 and 74.

-This study is now referred to as the FINRISK Study.
-The quantity and the quality of the data collected, the number of people involved, and the length of time of the study make the FINRISK Study one of the most critical health studies ever conducted.
-More than 1,100 articles or reports and 65 doctoral dissertations have been published from the FINRISK Study.ii
+This study is now referred to as the FINRISK Study.ii The quantity and the quality of the data collected, the number of people involved, and the length of time of the study make the FINRISK Study one of the most important health studies ever conducted.
+More than 1,100 articles or reports and 65 doctoral dissertations have been published based on the results from the FINRISK Study.

 STUDY #1 RESULTS: